awsdocs/amazon-ec2-user-guide/doc_source/usingsharedamis-finding.md

 ```

 **Example: List AMIs owned by Amazon**
 The following command lists the AMIs owned by Amazon\.
-Amazon's public AMIs have an aliased owner, which appears as `amazon` in the account field\.
-This enables you to find AMIs from Amazon easily\.
+Public AMIs owned by Amazon have an aliased owner, which appears as `amazon` in the account field\.
+This helps you to easily find AMIs from Amazon\.
 Other users can't alias their AMIs\.

 ```
 aws ec2 describe-images --owners amazon